What is a Mortgage Capacity Assessment?

 Pension Details – This is a joint total of pensions and the current values underpin many separation cases and pension is split as part of the financial settlement.
 This is something your solicitor will advise you on in more detail.
 Ringing your pension provider or HR department will give you the details of these funds and the values we need to complete your mortgage capacity assessment.

-Income Detail – We would ask you to understand all earned and non earned income that you receive.
-This will allow us to build the capacity report and potential scenarios if you had to reduce or increase your working hours post divorce and how this would affect your potential mortgage borrowing in the future.
+Income Detail – We would ask you to understand all earned and unearned income that you receive.
+This will allow us to build the capacity report and potential scenarios if you had to reduce or increase your working hours post-divorce and how this would affect your potential mortgage borrowing in the future.

 Potential Split – This is a question for you solicitor.
 Not that it will be set in stone but you and your solicitor will normally have a rough idea of how the assets are going to split.
 This is not always 50/50 as most imagine and is completely dependant on your individual circumstances.